andysmithred/todoapi-react/README.md

 Tasks -> a CRUD example using the lastest hooks in react (there is no redux in this part) Todos -> exact same example as the Tasks above except with using the latest redux (redux toolkit)

+NOTE: the API for this is the .NET Core todoAPI -> see repo

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).